London studio Mikhail Riches has renovated a nineteenth-century house in London and added a glazed kitchen and dining room at the rear (+ slideshow).

 As well as using Siberian larch, the architects specified pale brickwork for both interior and exterior walls.
 Doors and windows are framed by chunky timber surrounds, while balustrades are made from bronze.

 "These materials were all chosen to provide texture and scale and to achieve a domestic intimacy, which can so easily be lost with the tendency towards abstract planes and surfaces," David Mikhail told Dezeen.
 "They also need to mediate between both the feel and the construction of the new and the older parts of the house, the inside and the outside."

 Other additions include a pivoting wall, which links the study with a billiard room, and a new landscaped garden comprising tiered patios and built-up planting areas.

 The house was first constructed in the 1830s at three times the width of most London terraces, resulting in a later conversion into three separate residences.
-David Mikhail Architects' job was to restore the original logic of the building so that it could again be used as a single family home.
+Mikhail Riches' job was to restore the original logic of the building so that it could again be used as a single family home.

 The architects tracked down early photographs of the building and consulted other architects that had worked on the property in the 1980s to piece together plans of the original design and layout.

 In front of the library is the original grand staircase, which winds up between the upper ground floor and first floor of the house.
 Previously there were no corridors beside this stair, but now residents can walk around it to reach the new rooms beyond.